syhpoon/xyzcmd/doc/plugins.rst

 - System plugins: subdirectory of main |XYZ| installation path (usually /usr/local/share/xyzcmd/plugins).
 All base system plugins are held here.
-- User plugins: Any other per-user plugins are held in ~/.xyzcmd/plugins.
+- User plugins: Any other third-party plugins are held in ~/.xyzcmd/plugins.

 For every installed plugin a directory created in an appropriate path with name matching plugin-name.

-Plugins usually contain a bunch of files:
+Plugins usually contain following files:

 - meta_:              Plugin meta-information.
 Mandatory.
 - conf:              Plugin configuration.
 Optional.